epn-vespa/gdal-fits-docker/README.md

 # GDAL FITS Docker Images

-This is a Fedora derived image containing the Geospatial Data Abstraction Library (GDAL) compiled with the improved FITS driver.
+This is an Ubuntu derived image containing the Geospatial Data Abstraction Library (GDAL) compiled with the improved FITS driver.
 The build process is based on that defined [here](https://voparis-confluence.obspm.fr/display/VES/GDAL+with+FITS).